 The following table provides basic information about the Trustees, including their names, the date each was first elected or appointed to office, the principal business occupations of each during at least the last five years and other directorships held.
 Each Trustee serves a term of unlimited duration.
-The mailing address of each Trustee and officer for purposes of Trust business is c/o RMB Investors Trust, 115 S. LaSalle Street, 34th Floor, Chicago, Illinois 60603.
-The "Fund Complex", as the term is used in the tables below, consists of all six series of the Trust.
+The mailing address of each Trustee and officer for purposes of

+Trust business is c/o RMB Investors Trust, One North Wacker Drive, Suite 3500, Chicago, Illinois 60606.
+The "Fund Complex", as the term is used in the tables below, consists of all five series of the Trust.

-Name, Address and Age Position Held with the Funds Term of Office and Time Served Principal Occupation During the Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships held by Trustee During the Past 5 Years INDEPENDENT TRUST EES MARGARET M. EISEN (1953) Trustee and Chair since 2013 Formerly, Trustee, Smith College, 2012-2016; Chief Investment Officer, EAM International LLC (finance and asset management), 2003- 2013; and Managing Director, CFA Institute, 2005-2008.
-6 Board of Trustees, Columbia Acorn Trust (5 series) and Wanger Advisors Trust (2 series) (2002-Present); formerly, Board of Directors, IronBridge Funds, Inc. (3 series) PETER BORISH (1959) Trustee since 2015 President, Computer Trading Corporation (financial consulting firm), since 1995.
-6 Board of Directors, CIBC Bancorp USA JAMES SNYDER (1947) Trustee since 2019 Private investor, manages a family foundation and serves on corporate and not-for-profit boards.
-Retired from Northern Trust since 2001.
-6 Board of Directors Frontier Funds, Inc. (4 series) (2002-2022); Board of Directors, IronBridge Funds, Inc. (3 series) (2010 - 2019).
+Name, Address and Age Position Held with the Funds Term of Office and Time Served Principal Occupation During the Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships held by Trustee During the Past 5 Years INDEPENDENT TRUST MARGARET M. EISEN (1953) EES Trustee and Chair since 2013 Formerly, Trustee, Smith College, 2012-2016; Chief Investment Officer, EAM International LLC (finance and asset management), 2003- 2013; and Managing Director, CFA Institute, 2005-2008.
+5 Board of Trustees, Columbia Acorn Trust (5 series) and Wanger Advisors Trust (2 series) (2002-2025); formerly, Board of Directors, IronBridge Funds, Inc. (3 series) (2017-2019).
+PETER BORISH (1959) Trustee since 2015 President, Computer Trading Corporation (financial consulting firm), since 1995.
+5 Board of Directors, CIBC Bancorp USA MICHAEL A. VARDAS (1961) Trustee since 2025 Formerly, Executive Vice President and Global Head, Northern Trust Capital Markets (2009-2021).
+5 None